microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsappremovedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of an event message about teams app removed.
+Represents the details of an event message about teamsApp removed.
 This message is generated when a teamsApp is removed from a channel, a chat, or a team.